Report to Sheriff

 - See the words: "Your online police report has been submitted."

-- Be given a temporary case report number.
+- Be given a temporary report number (this is not your permanent case number).

-- Once the report is approved, you will receive an e-mail within five days providing you with a permanent case number.
+- Once the report is approved, you should receive an e-mail within five days providing you with a permanent case number.
 A copy of your report will be attached to the e-mail.

 - Be able to print a copy of the police report to keep for your records.